 ISBN-10: 0205800327 | ISBN-13: 9780205800322 Online purchase price: $79.99

-This course is an in depth and contextual study of the High Renaissance in Italy, focusing on the cities of Rome, Florence, and Venice.
-This is the period in which some of the most famous artists of all times worked, including Donatello, Leonardo da Vinci, Michelangelo, Titian.
+This course is an in depth and contextual study of the early Renaissance in Italy, focusing on the cities of Florence, Siena, Mantua, Rome, and Venice.
+This is the period in which some of the most famous artists of all times worked, including Giotto, Duccio, Brunelleschi, Ghiberti, Donatello, Fra Angelico, and Masaccio.
 In addition to developing a body of knowledge, you will develop your skills in areas of organization, logical thinking, public speaking, and good writing.
 You will also see how much or how little Dan Brown knows about art history!
 The class culminates in an individual research project.
 The course fills one of the prerequisites for Renaissance Studies in Italy (ARTH 343).

 Textbooks: Two are required.
 A word of caution: When ordering your textbooks from the Internet, please note the edition of the book, the date of publication, and the translator 9as applicable).
 It DOES make a difference.
 Do not be lured in by the super cheap version, as it is probably the out-of-date edition.